-Asset Class Fair Value Hierarchy Valuation Technique Basis of Valuation Date of Last Valuation Inputs Used (i) Fair Value - · Land and buildings Buildings - non-specialised Level 3 Cost Approach Using Current Replacement Cost Management Valuation June 2022 Construction costs based on recent contract prices, current condition, residual values and remaining useful life assessments.
+Asset Class Fair Value Hierarchy Valuation Technique Basis of Valuation Date of Last Valuation Inputs Used (i) (i) Fair Value Land and buildings Buildings - non-specialised Level 3 Cost Approach Using Current Replacement Cost Management Valuation June 2022 Construction costs based on recent contract current condition, residual values and remuseful life assessments.
 Level 3 inputs are based on assumptions with regards to future values and patterns of consumption utilising current information.
-If the basis of these assumptions were they have the potential to result in a significantly higher or lower fair value measurement. .
-If the basis of these assumptions were varied, During the period there were no changes in the valuation techniques used by the local government to determine the fair value of property, plant and equipment using level 2 or level 3 inputs. f property, plant and equipment using either (ii)) Cost Furniture and equipment N/A Cost Not applicable N/A Plant and equipment N/A Cost Not applicable N/A
+If the basis of these assumptions were varied, they have the potential to result in a significantly higher or lower fair value measurement.
+During the period there were no changes in the valuation techniques used by the local government to determine the fair value of property, plant and equipment using either level 2 or level 3 inputs. (ii) Cost Furniture and equipment N/A Cost Not applicable N/A Plant and equipment N/A Cost Not applicable N/A